Hamancab/Hamancab.github.io/README.md

     • Duplicate values  identified and removed from the dataset.

-    • Charts Created to Understand Data:
-        - Bar charts, histograms, kernel density estimation (KDE) plots, and scatter charts were generated to gain insights into the data.
+    • Bar charts, histograms, kernel density estimation (KDE) plots, and scatter charts were generated to gain insights into the data.

     •  Data correlation calculated, and a heatmap was generated to visualize the relationships between variables.